Blendify/blender-manual/blender_docs/manual/data_system/files/media/video_formats.rst

    A free lossy video compression format.
    It is developed by the Xiph.Org Foundation and distributed without licensing fees.
 `Matroska <https://en.wikipedia.org/wiki/Matroska>`__: ``.mkv``
-   An open standard free container format, a file format that can hold an unlimited number of video, audio, picture or subtitle tracks in one file.
+   An free open-standard container format, a file format that can hold an unlimited number of video, audio, picture or subtitle tracks in one file.
 `Flash <https://en.wikipedia.org/wiki/Flash_Video>`__: ``.flv``
    A container file format used to deliver video over the Internet using Adobe Flash Player.